Zacharias of Jerusalem

 Zacharias of Jerusalem was the Patriarch of Jerusalem of the Church of Jerusalem from 609 to 632.
 Zacharias spent most of his patriarchate as a prisoner of the Sasanian Emperor Khosrow II following the Sasanian conquest of Jerusalem.
 He is commemorated by the Orthodox Church on February 21.
 He is also venerated in the Catholic Church, where he is known mostly for the sacramental called the "Plague Cross of Saint Zacharias of Jerusalem".

 The early life of Zacharias is unknown.
 He was elected patriarch in 609.
 During the reign of the Byzantine emperor Heraclius, the Sasanians invaded Byzantine Syria, taking Jerusalem in 614.
 According to Sebeos, they seized True Cross in addition to taking tens of thousands of Christian prisoners, including Zacharias.

 In 627, after rebuilding his army, Heraclius counter-attacked into Persia.
 Winning a decisive victory at Nineveh, Heraclius compelled the Persians to return the True Cross and the surviving captives, including Patriarch Zacharias.

-Patriarch Zacharias spent his remaining days in peace until his death in 632.
-Patriarch Modestus, who had acted as locum tenens during Patriarch Zacharias's captivity succeeded him on the patriarchal throne.
+Zacharias died in 632.
+Patriarch Modestus, who had acted as locum tenens during Zacharias's captivity succeeded him on the patriarchal throne.